Ice trade: Supply

 In order for natural ice to reach its customers, it had to be harvested from ponds and rivers, then transported and stored at various sites before finally being used in domestic or commercial applications.
 Throughout these processes, traders faced the problem of keeping the ice from melting; melted ice represented waste and lost profits.
-In the 1820s and 1830s only 10 percent of ice harvested was eventually sold to the end user due to wastage en route.
-By the end of the 19th century, however, the wastage in the ice trade was reduced to between 20 and 50 percent, depending on the efficiency of the company.
+In the 1820s and 1830s only 10% of ice harvested was eventually sold to the end user due to wastage en route.
+By the end of the 19th century, however, the wastage in the ice trade was reduced to between 20% and 50%, depending on the efficiency of the company.

 Harvesting

 The ice trade started with the harvesting of ice from ponds and rivers during the winter, to be stored for the summer months ahead.
 Water freezes in this way once it falls to a temperature of 40 °F (5 °C) and the surrounding air temperature drops to 32 °F (0 °C).
 Ice needed to be at least 18 inches (0.46 m) thick to be harvested, as it needed to support the weight of the workers and horses and be suitable for cutting into large blocks.
 In New England, ponds and rivers typically had deep enough ice to harvest between January and March, while in Norway harvesting occurred between December and February.
-Natural ice could occur with different qualities; most prized was hard, clear crystal ice, typically consumed at the table; more porous, white-coloured ice was less valuable and used by industry.
+Natural ice could occur with different qualities; most prized was hard, clear crystal ice, typically consumed at the table; more porous, white-colored ice was less valuable and used by industry.
 With a good thickness of ice, around 1,000 tons (900,000 kg) could be harvested from an acre (0.4 hectares) of surface water.

 Purely natural sources were insufficient in some areas and additional steps taken to increase supplies.
 In New England, holes were drilled in the ice to promote the thickening of the surface.
 Alternatively, artificial lakes were created in some areas, and guidance was published on how best to construct the dams that lay at the heart of these designs.
 Low-lying, boggy land was dammed and flooded in Maine towards the end of the century to meet surge demands, while pre-existing artificial mill ponds in Wisconsin turned out to be ideal for harvesting commercial ice.
 In Alaska, a large, shallow artificial lake covering around 40 acres (16 hectares) was produced in order to assist in ice production and harvesting; similar approaches were taken in the Aleutian islands; in Norway this was taken further, with a number of artificial lakes up to half a mile long built on farmland to increase supplies, including some built out into the sea to collect fresh water for ice.